| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 that motor together already, but it probably wouldn't have made a lot of difference in

+what has happened so far this season.
 The motor we've been using the past couple of seasons has been a

 great piece and very reliable.
 This year's motor incident came when the car bottomed out